Property Tax Lab

 Governance burden Lower Higher

-The choice involves a genuine tension: ML models tend to produce lower valuation error, but regression models are far easier to explain and defend at appeal.
-In practice, most jurisdictions manage this by layering ML on top of a regression baseline, gaining accuracy while retaining an interpretable core.
+Regression models remain common because their coefficients are transparent and legally defensible.
+ML models, especially gradient boosting, produce lower valuation error but are harder to explain at appeal.
+In practice, most jurisdictions layer ML on top of a regression baseline, gaining accuracy while retaining an interpretable core.

 Spatial modelling